christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 And this is more so how we percieve a change in musical tones, which means our ears are senstive to sound waves in a non-linear manner, even if we percieve them linearly.

 ### Music Instruments
 To obtain a better appreciation of what separates a 'C' chord in piano and guitar, we will look at the Fourier transform of each.
-For a guitar C major chord we have:
+The C Major chord contains the following notes: C, D, E, G, A. The soundwave and Fourier transform of a guitar C major chord looks like:

 ![Linked across a row](../images/GuitarC.png)